TheGreyGhost/MinecraftByExample/README.md

   - [MBE03][03] - two types of blocks which vary their appearance / shape:<br>
         a block (coloured signpost) with multiple variants- four colours, can be placed facing in four directions<br>
         a block (3D Web) with multiple parts (multipart) similar to a vanilla fence.
-  - [MBE04][04] - a camouflage ("secret door") block which dynamically changes its appearance to match adjacent blocks - uses IBlockModel.getQuads(), ModelBakeEvent, IForgeBakedModel and IModelData
+  - [MBE04][04] - dynamically created block models<br>
+        a camouflage ("secret door") block which dynamically changes its appearance to match adjacent blocks - uses IBlockModel.getQuads(), ModelBakeEvent, IForgeBakedModel and IModelData<br>
+        an "altimeter" block which shows the block altitude (y coordinate) on the side in digital display - as camouflage block but uses programmatic generation of quads
   - [MBE05][05] - multilayer block (lantern block with transparent glass) with animated flame texture
   - X [MBE06][06] - several different types of block which use redstone
   - [MBE08][08] - how to add a creative tab for organising your custom blocks / items